- 1/4 cup plus 3 tablespoons light corn syrup, divided

 - Remove from the heat; stir in cereal until blended.
-Press into a greased 9-in. pie plate.
+Press onto the bottom and up the sides of a greased 9-in. pie plate.

 - In a small bowl, combine the peanut butter, hot fudge topping and remaining corn syrup.
 Set aside 1/3 cup for topping.
 Spread remaining mixture over crust; sprinkle with half of the peanuts.
 Top with frozen yogurt and remaining peanuts.
 Cover and freeze for 6 hours or until firm.

 - Warm reserved peanut butter mixture; drizzle over pie.
 Let stand at room temperature for 5 minutes before cutting.
 Yield: 8 servings.